Introduction

 Sign-Up Payload

-Create a class for your Sign-Up payload.
-This class will be used to pass the user's credentials to the IAuthenticationService implementation.
+Create a class for your Sign-Up payload, similarly to how you would for the Sign-In payload.
+This class will be used to pass the user's sign-up request details to the IAuthenticationService implementation.

 // Example Sign-Up payload